sicmutils/sicmutils/README.md

 have studied the implementation of the system before bringing it to Clojure, and have used TDD throughout the project (which turned out to be absolutely essential as I considered various approaches to problems posed by the Scheme code base).
-At this writing there are over 1000 unit tests, and there easily ought to be twice as many.
+At this writing there are over 1500 unit tests.

-The implementation is far from complete.
+The implementation is not complete.
 My goal was to create a system that could execute the example code in SICM and FDG directly from the book, to the extent possible.
 I started with SICM, as the requirements seemed the lesser; FDG code is written at a higher level